 Note: Evan’s story is a fictional scenario presented to help illustrate how Chapter 7 bankruptcy affects what you can and can’t buy.

 First, let’s talk about what Chapter 7 bankruptcy is.
-Chapter 7 bankruptcy is the most common type of bankruptcy for consumers.
-It is a legal process that helps individuals or businesses eliminate most of their debts by selling non-exempt assets to pay creditors.
+Chapter 7 bankruptcy is the most common bankruptcy chapter for consumers under the bankruptcy code, especially for individual debtors with low income.
+Under bankruptcy laws, eligibility usually requires passing the means test.
+It is a legal process governed by federal law that helps individuals or businesses eliminate most of their debts by selling non-exempt assets, which are part of the debtor’s property, to pay creditors.
 Let’s break down what this means.

 Your first question might be, “What are non-exempt assets?”
 Examples of these include: